vendia/blog/2022-07-08-lean-apps-for-developers.md

 Lean apps should also be decentralized, or at least multi-region (and multi-account), to remain resilient no matter what happens to that cloud provider.
 But, no matter your team’s size, this is still a huge challenge.
 Luckily, infrastructure can help and make sure it is cost-optimized cross-cloud data transport, data integrity, and security, and high-speed replication with ACID properties.

-## The benefits of lean apps for developers
+## The Benefits of Lean Apps for Developers

 Every developer wants to spend their time on the activities and outcomes that matter (eating apples)—not pointless, repetitive drudgery (fence painting).